vertver/oiu_csharp/README.md

 # oiu

+DAW for everyone.

 Free, open and progressive DAW.
-Written on C#
+Written on C#.

 ## Libs
 * -NAudio